asrashley/music-bingo/docs/server.md

 The HTML JavaScript application uses the JSON REST API to access bingo games stored in the database on the server.
-It allows multiple users to play musical bingo together, and also provides the ability to administer the database, such as importing previously created games or modifying the list of authorised users.
+It allows multiple users to play musical bingo together, and also provides the ability to administer the database, such as importing previously created games or modifying the list of authorized users.

 To allow users to reset their password if they have forgotten it, an SMTP server is needed that can send the user an email with a password